College Reading and Learning Association

 Certification of Tutoring Center

-The tutoring program offered by the Centers for Learning, Advising & Student Success (CLASS) is certified through the College Reading and Learning Association (CRLA), which is a nationally accredited program formed in 1989.
+The tutoring program offered by the Centers for Learning, Advising and Student Success (CLASS) is certified through the College Reading and Learning Association (CRLA), which is a nationally accredited program formed in 1989.
 The partnership between CRLA and UMass Lowell was created to ensure that the peer tutors at UMass Lowell are exposed to the highest standards of training available, with two goals in mind.
-First, the Centers for Learning (CLASS) is dedicated to the para-professional development of student staff.
-Further, CLASS is committed to providing the undergraduates at UMass Lowell with the highest quality of peer tutoring possible.
+First, CLASS is dedicated to the para-professional development of student staff.
+Second, CLASS is committed to providing the undergraduates at UMass Lowell with the highest quality of peer tutoring possible.

 Under CRLA guidelines, peer tutors at UMass-Lowell undergo three distinct levels of training.